dtao/PhilosopherDeveloper/source/posts/distance-from-here-to-awesome.markdown

 OK, enough about Bootstrap.
 Let's talk aobut PHP.

-PHP and Visual Basic: flawed languages
+PHP and Visual Basic: crappy languages
 --------------------------------------

 When I was at Cardpool we used to tease our designer because he preferred PHP to Ruby on Rails.
-Sometimes he would ask the other engineers how to do something basic in Ruby, one of us would tell him, and he'd sort of roll his eyes and go "Ugh, this would be *so* much easier in PHP."
+Sometimes he would ask the other engineers how to do something The Rails Way, one of us would explain it to him, and he'd sort of roll his eyes and go "Ugh, this would be *so* much easier in PHP."
 And we'd all have a good laugh (or *I* would anyway, because I'm a jerk) at how *foolish* he sounded for saying such things.

-The tech community loves to hate PHP because it's a bad language.
+The developer community loves to hate PHP because it's a bad language.
 And it really is.
 This has been discussed in about a million places; there's [a popular blog post that calls the language "a fractal of bad design"](http://me.veekun.com/blog/2012/04/09/php-a-fractal-of-bad-design/) if you want to read one.

-There's also a lot of hate for Visual Basic, a similarly crappy language (not to be confused with VB.NET, a perfectly respectable language[^respectable-language] but with baggage by association with its heritage).
+There's also a lot of hate for Visual Basic, a similarly crappy language (not to be confused with VB.NET, a perfectly respectable language[^respectable-language] with an unfortunate heritage).
 VB is really verbose, does insane error handling, uses 1-based array indexing (*what?!*), and has all kinds of other issues.
-All totally true, and worthy of hatred.
+All totally worthy of hatred.

 Incidentally, guess what my first experience with software development was?
-Hacking VBA macros in Microsoft Excel and writing little webpages in PHP.
+Hacking VBA macros in Microsoft Excel and writing little web pages in PHP.

-Here's the thing.
-If you're using Excel, you can click "Record Macro" (or whatever the button is), do a few things, then open up an editor and see code that automates what you just did.
-From looking at this code, you can kinda see how it works, make a few changes, and make it do something a little different.
+Here's the magical thing about VB.
+If you're using Excel, you can click "Record Macro" (or whatever the button is), do a few things, then open up an editor and see generated code that automates what you just did.
+This code is crappy (it's VB); but if you're new to programming, that isn't what you notice.
+What you notice is that from just looking at it you can kinda see how it works, make a few changes, and make it do something a little different.
 So the distance from "I don't know how to code" to "Gee, I just automated some mundane tasks!" is quite small.
 This is a baby step.

 Same with PHP.
 You follow maybe one or two online tutorials to set up an Apache server with mod_php, install MySQL, write a couple of `<?` and `?>` tags and it's off to the races.
 You're opening up your web browser and seeing your work in no time.
 Again, it's a baby step from "I've never done web development" to "I'm building a website right now" *(with a crappy language, but that doesn't concern me yet)*.